The rondo – Encouraging possession football

 The rondo is a passing drill that improves player decision making, coordination, team play, creativity, competitiveness, and physical conditioning.
 This drill is as old as football.
-Rondos begun as a game to relax or as a warm-up.
+Rondos began as a game to relax or as a warm-up.
 With the pass of time, coaches made rondo a key component of their training sessions.

 In a rondo, one group of players keeps possession of the ball by passing it around, while a smaller group of players tries to take possession.
-It is actually a game of piggy in the middle, but played with the feet.
+It is actually a game of piggy in the middle but played with the feet.
 Rondos take place in close proximity, with the possessing group often circled around the opposing group.

-In Stan Baker’s book Our Competition is the World, Johan Cruyff says about the rondo: “Everything that goes on in a match, except shooting, you can do in a rondo.
+In Stan Baker’s book, Our Competition is the World, Johan Cruyff says about the rondo: “Everything that goes on in a match, except shooting, you can do in a rondo.
 The competitive aspect, fighting to make space, what to do when in possession and what to do when you haven’t got the ball, how to play ‘one touch’ soccer, how to counteract the tight marking and how to win the ball back.”

 The intensity of these drills is crucial.
-At the beginning, the ball may go outside of the perimeter of the rondo often or the passing team never reaching the target number of passes.
+In the beginning, the ball may go outside of the perimeter of the rondo often or the passing team never reaching the target number of passes.
 Ask players to pay attention to how they positioned themselves, how they received the ball, whether they controlled it with their left or right foot, etc.

 Use rondos in every training, and you soon will notice improvements in your team’s possession of the ball.
 Spice it up a bit and introduce your own flavour, but keep it simple.
 After all, rondos must be fun and simple.